-Sales and hotel occupancy tax revenues for both the cities of San Mateo and Foster City continued to recover from the pandemic and exceeded the original budget projections.
+San Mateo's sales and hotel occupancy tax revenues which decreased drastically during the pandemic have recovered to pre-pandemic levels.
 However high inflation has a negative impact on projected real property transfer tax revenues.
 The Federal Reserve System's efforts to address inflationary pressure by raising the federal funds rate has made it more difficult for prospective homeowners to borrow money.
 This is anticipated to result in a softening of the real estate market and is likely to influence future revenue growth in property tax.